 LET TRAVELKATZ PLAN YOUR MINNESOTA VACATION PACKAGE

 Travelkatz will put together a Minnesota Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 ST. PAUL, MINNESOTA

 St. Paul didn’t receive its elegant sounding moniker until 1849.
 Before that, it was called Pig’s Eye, after a local tavern owner named Pierre “Pig’s Eye” Parrant.
 Parrant was an unlikely inspiration for a town name: He had a bad reputation and was said to be a coarse, uncouth man whose bad eye lent his face a piggish expression.